pyenv/pyenv/README.md

 * Added an `rbenv root` command which prints the value of `$RBENV_ROOT`, or the default root directory if it's unset.
-* Clarified Zsh installation instructions in the readme.
+* Clarified Zsh installation instructions in the Readme.
 * Removed some redundant code in `rbenv rehash`.
 * Fixed an issue with calling `readlink` for paths with spaces.
 * Changed Zsh initialization code to install completion hooks only for